gabrieljones/Reflective/README.md

 Watch the ray bounce around the field

-If it hits an emitter that player loses
+If it hits an emitter that player loses, emitter becomes reflector

 End of turn, next players turn